Smile-SA/fast-archetype/fast-archetype-simple/src/site/markdown/index.md

-# FAST archetype : simple
+# FAST archetype : simple example

 This is a very simple project.